XRPL-Labs/XrplTxData/README.md

 - **`result`** (object): containing the error or transaction response from the XRPL node
 - **`balanceChanges`** (object): containing the parsed balance changes for all accounts affected by this transaction

+#### Formatted output

+The `balanceChanges` object contains (per element) a `formatted` property.
+This contains the amount and currency in formatted form: value decoded as NFT value (xls-14d) (when this applies) and the currency code decoded from HEX / xls-15d format.

 #### Sample: response for a non existing transaction:

 ```json